How Long Must Florida Nursing Homes Keep Records?

 A guide to records retention laws impacting Florida nursing homes.

 Let’s just get right to it.
 This blog provides a non-exhaustive summary of key records retention laws related to Florida nursing facilities.
-Scroll to the end for a downloadable PDF (in lieu of a 60 Second Takeaway video) which summarizes the records retention information discussed in this blog.

 1. Medical Records